 Nature in Black & White is inspired by Edward Weston's, Robert Mapplethrope's and Imogen Cunningham's still lifes.
 It is through this exploration of abstraction that I find the sculptural beauty in the natural world.

-Edward Weston's modernist style and his passion love of nature and form in his still lifes.
+Edward Weston's modernist style and his passionate love of nature and form in his still lifes.

 “Anything that excites me for any reason, I will photograph; not searching for unusual subject matter, but making the commonplace unusual.” – Edward Weston

 Robert Mapplethrope's flowers and still lifes of timeless elegance.
-Arranged with his sense of balance and meticulously lit.
+Arranged with his sense of balance and meticulous use of light.